wasmCloud/wasmcloud-dev-site/content/platform-builder/custom-host/_index.en.md

 draft: false
 ---

-wasmCloud releases all include a default set of binaries, including a `wasmCloud` binary that is available for multiple operating systems and processor architectures.
+wasmcloud releases all include a default set of binaries, including a `wasmcloud` binary that is available for multiple operating systems and processor architectures.
 However, you may want to create your own fit-for-purpose host.
-For this purpose, [wasmCloud](https://github.com/wasmCloud/wasmcloud) is also available for use as a [Rust crate](https://crates.io/crates/wasmcloud-host), allowing you to declare a dependency and create your own host.
+For this purpose, [wasmcloud](https://github.com/wasmcloud/wasmcloud) is also available for use as a [Rust crate](https://crates.io/crates/wasmcloud-host), allowing you to declare a dependency and create your own host.

-### Declaring a Dependency on wasmCloud
+### Declaring a Dependency on wasmcloud

-Declaring a dependency on wasmCloud is just a matter of adding a reference to it in your `Cargo.toml` file:
+Declaring a dependency on wasmcloud is just a matter of adding a reference to it in your `Cargo.toml` file:

 ```toml
 wasmcloud-host = "0.15.0"